Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 15. Marvel at the elegance of Athabasca Falls

-Athabasca Falls is a must-see.
+Athabasca Falls is a must-see on any Calgary to Jasper road trip.
 Although Athabasca Falls is only 23 meters (75 feet) high and not nearly as tall as many impressive waterfalls in the Canadian Rocky Mountains, the size of the Athabasca River makes it one of the most powerful.
 Take in the potholes, short canyon and other carvings it’s created in the limestone beneath the falls.

 Athabasca Falls is 20 minutes north of Sunwapta Falls and 30 minutes south of Jasper.